Few foods go off faster than fish.

 But don’t try it with a large amount of soup, stew, or dressing.
 For that, you could try these vacuum sealer liquid blockers from Cabela’s, which look like they might be up to the job.

 Don’t Get Confused By Moist Mode.

-You'll find a few vacuum sealers with a button on them labelled moist mode.
+You’ll find a few vacuum sealers with a button on them labeled moist mode.